-• Network Name (SSID) • If WPA2-PSK or WPA-PSK authentication is used: Passphrase: These characters are case-sensitive. • • If WEP authentication is used: WEP encryption key size.
-Circle one: 64-b it or 128-bit.
+• Network Name (SSID) If WPA2-PSK or WPA-PSK authentication is used: Passphrase: These characters are case-sensitive. • If WEP authentication is used: WEP encryption key size.
+Circle one: 6 4-bit or 128-bit .
 Data encryption (WEP) keys.
-There are tw keys.
-Whichever method you use, record the o methods for creating WEP data encryption e key values in the spaces below.
+There are keys.
+Whichever method you use, record e two methods for creating WEP data encryption the key values in the spaces below.
 Passphrase method: This is case-sensitive.
-Not ase method. • Manual method .
-These values are not of digits (any combination of 0-9 or a-f).
-If case-sensitive.
-For 64-bit WEP, enter 10 hex For 128-bit WEP, enter 26 hex digits.
-Key 1: Key 2: Key 3· Key 4·
+Not bhrase method. tot case-sensitive.
+For 64-bit WEP, enter 10 hex f).
+For 128-bit WEP, enter 26 hex digits.
+Key 1: Key 2: Key 3: Key 4·